oauth-wg/oauth-first-party-apps/draft-ietf-oauth-first-party-apps.md

 :    OPTIONAL.
 A URI of native app to be invoked to handle the request.

 "federation_body":
 :    OPTIONAL.
-A string of application/x-www-form-urlencoded encoded
+A string of application/x-www-form-urlencoded
      request parameters according to this specification for the downstream authorization server's Native Authorization Endpoint.

 "response_uri":
 :    OPTIONAL.
-A URI of an endpoint of the federating authorization server
+A URI of an endpoint of federating authorization server
      which shall receive the response from the federated authorization server.

 "expires_in":